Dietetic Internship certificatE

 Intern membership in AND (must become a member/maintain membership for program completion) $58

-Criminal Background Check (required) cost is covered by program
+Criminal Background Check (required) $19 UNCG VALUE ADD: Cost is covered by program

-Urine drug screening (required) cost is covered by program
+Urine drug screening (required) $60 UNCG VALUE ADD: Cost is covered by program

-RD Exam Review Course/Materials (recommended) cost is covered by program
+RD Exam Review Course/Materials (recommended) ~$750 UNCG VALUE ADD: Cost is covered by program